belindamo/quartz/content/🔗/Fiction/magic.md

 He led Kat to the inside of a colosseum.
 At the center, there was one man half-clothed and one in regal metal armor.
 They played a game where they passed the ball of fire back and forth to see who would let it go first.
 They got more exhausted and eventually the half-naked man collapsed.
 The noble beheaded him with a jewel-embedded saber.

 The boy whispered to Kal, “This is one of the many rituals we have in preparation for our annual lunar festival.
-Their blood sacrifices appease the gods.”
+Sacrificial blood appeases the gods.”

 Kal thought about it.
 “But how do you know that blood is what appeases the gods?”